Bootstrapping the Cross-Validation Estimate: Introduction

-The majority of previous work on cross-validation assumes a simpler form for the performance measure, such as the average of a random variable, and requires that the prediction model is trained using the same loss function.
-However, there are applications of cross-validation not covered by these conventional approaches, as demonstrated in Example 3 of the paper.
-Additionally, the validity of the proposed confidence intervals relies on suitable stability conditions and large sample approximations.
-Although resampling methods are a well-known approach for estimating the variance of a statistic and can provide fairly accurate approximations even with small to moderate sample sizes, the main challenge with using them in this setting is the computational speed.
-This paper aims to characterize the underlying population parameter estimated by the cross-validation procedure and to propose a general, computationally efficient resampling method for constructing a confidence interval for this population parameter, removing as many restrictions as possible.
+In summary, the majority of previous work on cross-validation assumes a simple form for the performance measure, such as the average of a set of random variables, and sometimes requires that the prediction model be trained using the same loss function.
+Furthermore, the validity of the proposed confidence intervals (CIs) often relies on suitable stability conditions and large sample approximations.
+However, there are many applications of cross-validation that are not covered by these conventional approaches.
+For instance, currently there is no method that is directly applicable to cross-validation in evaluating the performance of a precision medicine strategy, e.g., in the aforementioned PEACE trial, with theoretical guarantees.
+If we want to make inferences on the average treatment effect (ATE) among patients recommended for ACEi treatment, a new approach is required.
+Resampling methods are a general approach for estimating the variance of a statistic and can provide fairly accurate CIs with minimum model assumptions, even in small to moderate sample sizes.
+The main challenge in this context is computational cost, particularly when a complex and time-consuming algorithm is used to train the prediction model.
+This paper seeks to address these limitations by characterizing the underlying population parameter estimated through the cross-validation procedure and proposing a general, computationally efficient resampling method for constructing CIs of this parameter.
+We aim to reduce the restrictions imposed by traditional approaches while maintaining accuracy and computational feasibility.